senzing-garage/sz-sdk-python/docs/development.md

    ```

-1. Verify that `senzing-abstract` is not installed.
+1. Verify that `senzing` is not installed.
    Example:

    ```console